Christmas is coming!

 - send a letter/email the missionary family letting them know you are praying for them

-Christmas is only hours away, so why not spend a little time being grateful for what you have, all the while pondering the ways that you might make a difference in the life of someone else less fortunate?
+Christmas is only days away, so why not spend a little time being grateful for what you have, then look for ways to make a difference in the life of someone else?

 What a great gift to give the One who set the example for us!